glenjarvis/ansible-hands-on/README.rst

 certified DBA and has also been certified in Linux/Unix Administration.

 He is a DevOps engineer and uses `Ansible <http://www.ansible.com/home>`__ heavily.
-He just finished working for a startup after 5 years.
+After five years, he just finished working for a startup.
 He is creating a Coursera course in collaboration with a UC campus on Source Code Mangement Systems for the DevOps developer.

 Additionally, he runs a small start up, `Glen Jarvis Training & Consulting, LLC
 <http://glenjarvis.com/>`_, that does online technical training and assists